 WHAT ARE THE RISKS AND COMPLICATIONS OF GASTRIC SLEEVE RESECTION?

-- Leaking of the sleeve.
-The operation requires staples to be inserted into the stomach, and there is always a chance that the staples will tear apart, resulting in a leak.
-The leaking stomach acids frequently become infected and can cause serious problems that may require another operation or a drainage tube.
+- Leaking of the sleeve: The operation requires staples to be inserted into the stomach, and there is always a chance that the staples will tear apart, resulting in a leak.
+The leaking stomach acids frequently become infected and can cause serious complications that may require another operation or a drainage tube.

 Since this procedure is relatively new, long-term risk and benefits are not known.